|

 3.00 Credits

-This course is an introduction to the practice of problem solving using spreadsheets and MATLAB, with an emphasis on the types of problems encountered in science and engineering.
-Topics include problem solving, control structures, simple data structures, basic numerical algorithms, and data visualization and analysis, with particular emphasis on using the extensive MATLAB libraries for solving these types of problems.
-Pre/co-requisite: Math 129.
-2 Lecture Hours and 2 Laboratory Hours
+This course is an introduction to the practice of problem solving and data analysis using spreadsheets and the R programming language, with an emphasis on the types of problems encountered in real-world data.
+Topics include problem solving, control structures, simple data structures, basic numerical algorithms, and data visualization and analysis with emphasis on using the extensive R libraries for solving these types of problems.

 -